 Credit Scores for Freddie Mac Loans

 As of this year, the Home Possible mortgage program requires you to have a credit score of at least 660.
 This is for a single-family home with a fixed rate mortgage.
 The minimum FICO for an ARM loan is 680.
 This is also the case for refinancing.
 If you want to buy a multifamily property, you must have a 700 FICO score.
-You should look at your credit score at least six months before you intend to apply.
+You should look at your credit score at least six months before you are ready to buy a home.
+If you are looking for a first time home loan with poor credit, we suggest making an effort to improve your scores prior to going through the mortgage underwriting process.
+Freddie Mac programs are well rounded with pretty flexible credit standards but they are by no means should be considered a “bad-credit home loan” product.

 Debt to Income Ratio